jkruppa/virDisco/doc/setup_ncbi_databse.md

 9. [Step 7.1: SQlite database of gene information](#step-71-sqlite-database-of-gene-information)
 10. [Step 7.2: SQlite database of species and description information](#step-72-sqlite-database-of-species-and-description-information)

 ## File setup for the NCBI GenBank database

 While the run of the virDisco many files are produced and needed.
 Therefore a good file system managment should be used and setup.
 It is not a good idea to store and save all the input and output files into one single folder.

-All the files will be stored in the `main_dir`, which is located in the tmp folder of your PC.
+Here, all the files will be stored in the `main_dir`, which is located in the tmp folder of your PC.
 Change this line to use a different folder as root folder.
 Further, we need a tmp folder, here `tmp_viral_dir`,  to store all the temporal files.
 In this example it does not really matter but in a real example the intermediate files become really big and must not be stored.

 ```R
 library(pacman) ## install pacman if needed